 Gaslighting

-Gaslighting is someone trying to convince you that you cannot trust your own judgement; you’re better off trusting the gaslighter.
+Gaslighting is not simple lying.
+It is lying embedded in the attempt to undermine the confidence of the listener.
+Someone tries to convince you that you cannot trust your own judgement and that because of this, you’re better off trusting the gaslighter.
 The term come from the 1944 film “Gaslight,” in which a husband tries to convince his wife that the gaslights are not dimming; this is her imagination running amok.

-In such a civilization, people try to help the mentally fragile.
-It makes no sense to fight the people who are trying to ‘help’ you.
-Even if they are tricking you, you can’t get into trouble for believing what you’re told to believe.
+In such a society, people try to help the mentally fragile.
+It makes no sense for them to fight the people who are trying to ‘help’ them.
+Even if a fragile person is being tricked, he/she cannot get into trouble for believing what has been stated.
 Now the strife has ended.
 There is unity and harmony.

 It is another irony of gaslighting that a recalcitrant victim is always the bad-faith actor.
 There might be two bad-faith actors, but there is at least this one.
 Why?
 The accusation of gaslighting is so serious, observers cringe.
 It threatens social cohesion.
 Observers amplify any doubt or possible reinterpretation as possible exit strategies.
 Since nice people give the benefit of doubt, observers can be certain that at least the recalcitrant victim is not nice.